opencog/sensory/README.md

 might work with the [AtomSpace](https://github.com/opencog/atomspace).

-TL;DR: Explores philosophical approaches to perception & action via low-level AtomSpace sensory I/O Atoms.
-Experimental lab for this is "perceiving" filesystem files, "moving" through directories, and likewise for IRC chat streams.
+TL;DR: Explores philosophical approaches to perception & action via actual, working code using low-level AtomSpace sensory I/O Atoms.
+The experimental lab for this is "perceiving" filesystem files, "moving" through directories, and likewise for IRC chat streams.

 Philosophical Overview
 ----------------------